jh3y/whirl/.github/CONTRIBUTING.md

 ```
 Feel free to change this file if you wish to apply a different class name or switch animations on or off 👍

 Open a PR following the PR template.
-Your commit message needn't be complex;
+Your commit message needn't be complex; Happy Coding :jack_o_lantern:

 `feat: add awesome-whirl animation`